jimhigson/oboe.js-dissertation/main/main.md

 The file `oboe-browser.min.js` is the minified, built version of Oboe ready to be sent to web browsers and can be found in the project's `dist` directory.
-The size fluctuates as commits are made but after gzip it comes to about 4800 bytes; close to but comfortably under the 5120 limit.
+The size fluctuates as commits are made but after gzip it comes to about 4800 bytes; close to but comfortably under the 5120 byte limit.
 At roughly the size of a small image the download footprint of Oboe should not discourage adoption.